Abibubble/ms4-lead-shot-hazard/README.md

 ### Features

-MAYBE USER DROPDOWNS TO SHOW APPLICABLE USER STORIES IDS AND THE LIKE???
 PROFILE - ALLAUTH, EXPLANATION OF DETAILS
 RESPONSIVE DESIGN, MAJOR SCREEN SIZES 'ALL FUNCTIONALITY AND STYLING MAINTAINED FROM 320PX AND UP'